Skip to Content

 Experience

-• Deputy District Attorney - October 1984 to January 1988
+• Deputy District Attorney for the Court of Los Angeles - October 1984 to October 2018

-• Los Angeles County - Los Angeles, California Assigned to both misdemeanor and felony prosecution.
+• Deputy in Charge of the Compton Hardcore Gang Division.
+Subsequent assignments include media case litigation, major fraud division, and complex homicides involving scientific evidence.
+Assigned to the prosecution of misdemeanor trials and the filing of misdemeanor cases.
 From 1987 to 1988, I was assigned to the Hardcore Gang Division, responsible for the prosecution of gang homicides.

-• Law Clerk/Judicial Assistant - August 1983 to October 1984
+• Law Clerk/Judicial Assistant, Nevada District Court - August 1983 to October 1984

-• Law Clerk - May 1982 to August 1982
+• Law Clerk, United States Attorney's Office - May 1982 to August 1982

-• Law Clerk Appellate Division- May 1981 to August 1981
+• Law Clerk Appellate Division, Clark County District Attorney - May 1981 to August 1981

-• Clark County District Attorney - Las Vegas, Nevada Assisted in drafting Appeals before the Nevada Supreme Court.
+• Las Vegas, Nevada - Assisted in drafting Appeals before the Nevada Supreme Court.

 Accomplishments

-• Testified as an expert before State Legislative agencies regarding new and proposed legislation including the Nevada State Legislative Committee on Gang Violence.
+• Testified as an expert before State Legislative agencies regarding new and proposed legislation, including the Nevada State Legislative Committee on Gang Violence.
 1990.

-• As a faculty member for the National College of District Attorneys, in Columbia, South Carolina, I taught the following topics to Deputy District Attorneys from all over the United States.
+• As a faculty member for the National College of District Attorneys in Columbia, South Carolina, I taught the following topics to Deputy District Attorneys from all over the United States.
 1995-2000.

 • (A) Cross-examination of witnesses with an emphasis on expert witnesses.

 • (C) Instructor on trial tactics for new and advanced prosecutors.
-Seminars involved an extreme practical approach including individual video reviews of students performing all stages of a trial.
+Seminars involved an extreme practical approach, including individual video reviews of students performing all stages of a trial.

 • Instructor at the May 2001 "National Homicide Symposium" on the topic of Gang Homicides for the California District Attorney's Association.

 • Author of several articles for both the California District Attorney Association and the National College of District Attorneys.
-Topics included trial tactics, gang evidence and new legislation.
+Topics included trial tactics, gang evidence, and new legislation.
 California District Attorney's Association, Prosecutor's Brief, Vol. XXVIII, Nos.
 2 & 3, "Meeting the Reasonable Doubt Defense" in Homicide Cases, 2006; National College of District Attorneys, The Practical Prosecutor, "Meeting Reasonable Doubt and

 • Crux Issues in Criminal Prosecutions," 2005 Issue; California District Attorneys Association, Prosecutors Brief, "Recent Developments in the Prosecution of Gang Cases," Fall 1989.

-• Conducted several office wide seminars for the Los Angeles County District Attorney's Office.
-Topics included cross examination, cross examination of experts and the law of Homicide.
+• Conducted several office-wide seminars for the Los Angeles County District Attorney's Office.
+Topics included cross-examination, cross-examination of experts, and the law of Homicide.
 Additionally, instructed newly hired Deputy District Attorneys at their first induction training seminars.
 1990-2017.

 • Currently supervise 6 "new" attorneys.
-Duties include all aspects of case preparation, investigation and litigation of both felony and misdemeanor offenses.
+Duties include all aspects of case preparation, investigation, and litigation of both felony and misdemeanor offenses.
 Current assignment in Compton, California.

 • Guest lecturer for a senior Law and Government class at El Segundo High School.
 Gave high school students a window into the criminal justice system.
 2000-2006.

-• Conducted numerous "lunch time" seminars on trial topics such as competency and cross examination for my colleagues.
+• Conducted numerous "lunchtime" seminars on trial topics such as competency and cross-examination for my colleagues.
 1987-present.

 • Guest lecturer on cross-examination at Chapman Law School.
 2007.